stuckinsnow/stuckinsnow/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=stuckinsnow&label=Profile%20views&color=0e75b6&style=flat" alt="stuckinsnow" /> </p>

-- 🔭 I just deployed a new blog at [devpad.net](https://devpad.net).
-It is a full stack nextjs app using postgresql and graphql, coded in typescript.
+- 🔭 My blog can be found at [devpad.net](https://devpad.net).
+It is a full stack nextjs app using dockerised postgresql and graphql, coded in typescript and hosted on a VPS.

 #### Technologies